Ubisoft Reflections

-Ubisoft Reflections Limited (formerly Reflections and later Reflections Interactive Limited) is a British video game developer and a studio of Ubisoft based in Newcastle upon Tyne.
+Ubisoft Reflections Limited (formerly Reflections and Reflections Interactive) is a British video game developer and a studio of Ubisoft based in Newcastle upon Tyne.
 Founded in 1984 by Martin Edmondson and Nicholas Chamberlain, the studio focuses on racing games and it is best known for creating the award-winning Driver series.
 Reflections was acquired by GT Interactive in 1998 – which later turned into Atari Inc. – and sold to Ubisoft in 2006.
 The company worked in close cooperation with sister studio Ubisoft Leamington, until its closure in 2025.

 History

 Martin Edmondson and Nicholas Chamberlain started developing games for the BBC Micro under the moniker "Reflections" in 1984.
 Their first game was a Paperboy clone called Paper-Round that took two years to develop but was never released.
-While working on that game, they started Ravenskull which would be their first published game, released in 1986 by Superior Software.
+While working on that game, it started Ravenskull which would be its first published game, released in 1986 by Superior Software.
 This was followed by Codename: Droid and an Acorn Electron conversion of Stryker's Run in 1987.

 The name Reflections was first used for their 1989 hit Amiga game, Shadow of the Beast, published by Psygnosis which spawned two sequels.
 The original Amiga game was partially written by Paul Howarth, and started out life as a parallax test of the blitter of the Amiga's Agnus chip; Paul later went on to work for Deep Red Games, a UK video game company based in Milton Keynes.
 A number of other Amiga and Atari ST games followed including Ballistix (1989), Awesome (1990) and Brian the Lion (1994).
-In 1995, they became known for Destruction Derby, which was critically acclaimed for its realistic physics and destruction, which later become Reflections' specialty.
+In 1995, it became known for Destruction Derby, which was critically acclaimed for its realistic physics and destruction, which later become Reflections' specialty.
 Due to the success, the game had four more sequels over the years.